-Pro-democracy protests rock Eswatini in southern Africa
+Eswatini imposes curfew to quell pro-democracy protests

 The Eswatini government on Tuesday denied claims that the king had fled the country.

-“His Majesty King Mswati III is in the country and continues to lead in working with the government to advance the kingdom’s goals,” acting prime minister Themba Masuku said in a statement.
+“His Majesty King Mswati III is in the country and continues to lead in working with the government to advance the kingdom’s goals,” said the acting prime minister.

 He called for “calm, restraint and peace,” saying the government would update the nation on the government’s “interventions on the current situation.”